anwesh08/JavaScript-Notes/Higher Order Functions.md

 console.logcalculateDiameter(radius));
 ```

--  Problem in the program:
-   - Repetitive - same code, different logic
+-  Problem in the program: Repetitive use of - same code, different logic

 - To overcome this problem make the function generic.